ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 For managed PostgreSQL databases provided by cloud providers, for example, this might be an issue.

 Luckily there is a secondary approach available: the _logical mode_.
-In this mode, an initial clone is created by dumping the original database to the DBLab instance and restoring it locally onto the main clone instance.
+In this mode, an initial clone is created by dumping the original database to the DLE instance and restoring it locally onto the main clone instance.
 The advantage here is that you don't need additional configuration on the source instance.
 Unfortunately, due to the nature of the point-in-time copy of the dump, it's not possible to have a real live clone available.